PlaidCloud/website/content/en/docs/concepts/services-networking/_index.md

      nodes without NAT

-This model is not only less complex overall, but it is principally compatible with the desire for Kubernetes to enable low-friction porting of apps from VMs to containers.
+This model is not only less complex overall, but it is principally compatible with the desire for PlaidCloud to enable low-friction porting of apps from VMs to containers.
 If your job previously ran in a VM, your VM had an IP and could talk to other VMs in your project.
 This is the same basic model.

-Kubernetes IP addresses exist at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address and MAC address.
+PlaidCloud IP addresses exist at the `Pod` scope - containers within a `Pod` share their network namespaces - including their IP address and MAC address.
 This means that containers within a `Pod` can all reach each other's ports on `localhost`.
 This also means that containers within a `Pod` must coordinate port